1994 Pacific typhoon season: Tropical Storm Amy

 An area of persistent convection associated with a low-level circulation centre moved off Hainan Island into water on July 29.
 The Japan Meteorological Agency then reported that Tropical Storm 9410 had formed early that day, in the Gulf of Tonkin west of Hainan.
 This was later designated by the Joint Typhoon Warning Center as Tropical Depression 15W, and it was quickly upgraded to a tropical storm.
 It moved westward and started to weaken over water, making landfall south of Hanoi before dissipating inland.

 Tropical Storm Amy killed 15 and left over 32,000 people displaced in Thailand and Cambodia, and caused damage worth $8 million (1994 USD).

 Tropical Depression 13W

 Tropical Depression 13W was considered to be the shortest-lived tropical cyclone of the season, with the JTWC only four warnings issued on it.
 It formed on July 25 in association with a surge in the southwest monsoon, about 250 km east of Guam.
 It dissipated the next day, east of the northernmost Mariana Islands, about 250 km north of Guam.
-No deaths or damage were reported from the depression.
 On July 28, a subtropical cyclone was noted southeast of Tokyo, and it is possible that this was a continuation of Tropical Depression 13W.